Your 7 Must-See Maui Waterfalls in 2024

 7. Makamakaole Falls

-Makamakaole Falls are really a hidden gem of Maui.
-If you’re looking for a solid hike, crossing streams and jumping rocks, these falls are for you.
-The hike to these falls is known as the 13 crossings hike where the trail crosses the Makamakaole Stream 13 times.
+Makamakaole Falls is a hidden gem of Maui.
+If you’re looking for a solid hike, crossing streams, and jumping rocks, these falls are for you.
+The hike to these falls is known as the 13 Crossings hike where the trail crosses the Makamakaole Stream 13 times.
 The falls are part of a series of cascades along Makamakaole Stream, and the most well-known is the 270-foot tall Upper Makamakaole Falls.

-While visiting Makamakaole Falls and hiking the Waihe’e Ridge Trail, be sure to follow safety guidelines, respect the environment, and be aware of your surroundings.
+While visiting Makamakaole Falls be sure to follow safety guidelines, respect the environment, and be aware of your surroundings.

 When hiking to waterfalls in Maui, it’s essential to be well-prepared for the varying weather conditions and terrain.
 Here’s a list of items to pack for a comfortable and safe hiking experience;